manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 ![](./Images/02_Bringup/11_BuildingWorld.png)

 - Save the generated model in a model folder (without extension)
-- Close the Builder Editor, modify the model position and add other elements if needed.
+- Close the Builder Editor, modify the model position and add other models to configure your virtual desired world.
 - Save the generated world (with extension .world) in the world folder.

 Once you finish is better to close the terminal you have work as superuser